pattertj/quantalytics/docs/docs/stats.md

 - `cagr`/`cagr_percent` annualize growth by the sampling frequency you specify (defaults to daily bars).
 - `volatility` returns the realized (non-annualized) standard deviation so you can annualize or compare across sampling windows manually.
 - `best_period_return` / `worst_period_return` surface the highest/lowest compounded return for any period (`day|week|month|quarter|year`) and report the answer in percent terms for easy reporting.
+- `win_rate` tells you how often the strategy finished positive for the selected period, also in percent form.

 Combine these stats with `qa.metrics.performance_summary` to get a complete picture of the distribution and risk-adjusted results.